LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

    :- endif.

-The Logtalk flag ``prolog_dialect`` may also be used with the conditional compilation directives in order to define a single settings file that can be used with several back-end Prolog compilers.
-For
+The :ref:`prolog_dialect <flag_prolog_dialect>` flag may also be used with the conditional compilation directives in order to define a single settings file that can be used with several back-end Prolog compilers.
-example:
+For example:

 ::